application traffic steering

 Application SDN: Network Protector

-There are a lot of issues with Malware and Spyware, and the HP Protector product can help with these challenges.
+Malware and Spyware cause many issues, and the HP Protector product can help with these challenges.
 It enables real-time assessment and security across all SDN devices.
-The application SDN pushes down one rule – UDP 53 redirects to the controller.
+The application SDN pushes down one rule—UDP 53 redirects to the controller.
 It intercepts UDP 53 and can push down ACL rules to block certain types of traffic.

 They extract DNS traffic on the network’s edge and pass it to the controller.
 Application features rank the reputation of an external site and determine how likely you will get something nasty if you go to that site.
 Additional hit count capability lets the network admin track who requests what.
 For example, if a host requests 3000 DNS requests per second, it is considered an infected host and quarantined by sending down additional OpenFlow rules.